andrew-fiel/ruth-scrabble/README.md

 - Scrabble algorithm based on [this paper](https://www.cs.cmu.edu/afs/cs/academic/class/15451-s06/www/lectures/scrabble.pdf).
 - DAWG implementation based on [this](https://gist.github.com/smhanov/94230b422c2100ae4218).
 ## Heatmap
 This heatmap represents the locations of tiles from the highest scoring words in 1000 games played with one rack.
-On average, the games took 1.614 seconds each.
+On average, the games took 1.296 seconds each.
 ![1000bettergames](https://user-images.githubusercontent.com/43427035/69286614-f1f90580-0bb0-11ea-90cf-3eb3ce8e9ce3.png)

+The darker the tile, the fewer instances of its involvenment in a game's highest scoring move.
+The lowest scoring tile had a score of 16.
+The center square, the highest scoring, had a score of 106.

 The following variation explicitly marks special-value tiles.